scalable-react/scalable-react-boilerplate/README.md

   - SCSS modules
   - Tests for all of the above
   - README.md file that documents the component
-  - GraphQL: If you want, the generator can add collocated queries and mutations using GraphQL / ApolloClient.
-Accept the option to use this feature.
 - Page `npm run generate:page`
   - Name: The name of the route, i.e. Home, which gets converted to `HomePage`
   - Route: the route that corresponds to the page